A Brief History

 Finally, if your country has leaders that abscond with millions or billions of embezzled dollars when they are unseated, you live in a 2-bit country.
 For that matter, it seems that the more luxurious the home(s) and trappings of the leader and his or her family, the more likely the people are to be downtrodden and oppressed.

-There are many more signs that are indicative of dictator- or military-run 2-bit countries, and we invite you to offer some of your own observations.
+Question for students (and subscribers): There are many more signs that are indicative of dictator- or military-run 2-bit countries, and we invite you to offer some of your own observations.
+Please let us know in the comments section below this article.

 Your readership is much appreciated!